-The Mayors Challenge to End Veteran Homelessness, issued by first lady Michelle Obama in June 2014, is an interagency initiative that calls on cities, counties and states to commit to ending and preventing homelessness among Veterans in their communities.
+The Mayors Challenge to End Veteran Homelessness is an interagency initiative that launched in June 2014 and calls on cities, counties and states to commit to ending and preventing homelessness among Veterans in their communities.

 To date, hundreds of mayors, county representatives and governors have accepted the challenge, which has added renewed urgency to local multidisciplinary actions to identify Veterans in need and connect them to housing and related supportive services.